-As 2020 has continued to challenge the world, I thought it important to conduct some interviews, with those in a similar niche- Australian Travel Bloggers.
+As 2020 challenged the world, I thought it important to conduct some interviews with writers in a similar niche- Australian Travel Bloggers.

-We all know travel and tourism has been pulled to a grinding halt, but as a travel blogger there are still creative ways to connect to the world, even if it is only online.
+We all know travel was pulled to a grinding halt, but as a travel blogger there were still creative ways to connect to the world, even if it is only online.